Tommy Priestley

 Thomas James Montgomery Priestley (11 March 1911 – 28 July 1985) was a Northern Irish footballer who played at both professional and international levels as a striker.

 Personal life

-Born in Belfast, Priestly wore a rugby-style skull cap to cover his premature baldness.
+Born in Belfast, Priestley wore a rugby-style skull cap to cover his premature baldness.

 Career

 Club career

 Priestley began his senior career with Coleraine in 1928, after moving there from Cookstown.
 Priestley moved to Linfield in 1932, before signing with English side Chelsea just a year later.
 Priestley only spent one season with Chelsea - making 23 appearances in The Football League - before returning to Ireland with Shelbourne.

 International career

 Priestley earned two caps for Ireland between 1932 and 1933.